thalesbsfr/CG-SDP-numerical-implementations/README.md

 # Numerical analysis of quantum Bayesian solutions to the coarse-graining problem

-This repository contains the code implementating the semidefinite programs and the random states required to generate the numerical results presented in the master's thesis titled "A Semidefinite Programming Analysis of Quantum Bayesian Solutions to the Coarse-Graining Problem".
+This repository contains the code implementating the semidefinite programs and the random states required to generate the numerical results presented in the master's thesis titled "A Semidefinite Programming Analysis of Quantum Bayesian Solutions to the Coarse-Graining Problem" and the paper [Emergent Quantum Dynamics as a Bayesian Inference Problem: A Critical Analysis](https://arxiv.org/abs/2605.04112).

 Requirements